joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 14

 Day 14 was short for me.
 I had an appointment up in Marysville so I wasnt there for the lecture.
 I was able to watch the video recording of the lecture and I do love the animation aspect of coding.
 Lab was a bit tougher as my group had some merge conflicts that slowed us down quite a bit.
 Overall I am happy where I am at in this class and look forward to learning more.

+#Learning Journal Day 15

+Day 15 was pretty low key.
+Had code reviews and went over whats expected in Project week.
+Very excited for that.
+Overall 201 has been great.
+I have learned so much in such a short time.
+Very excited for whats to come in 301.